cir26/0ptimus-feat_treat/README.md

 scikit-optimize == 0.6.0

+*If you installed python via Anaconda Navigator then you only require imblearn and scikit-optimize*

 # Quick Start: Installing Feat_Treat Package
 To install Feat_Treat use the following statement at the command line: